About us

 Dr. Yanet Sepúlveda

+Yanet holds an Advance HE Fellowship, an international recognition of her commitment to teaching and learning.
 She is also an Associate Editor at Antenna, the magazine of the Royal Entomological Society, where she helps bring entomology to a wider audience.

-She founded Dear Earth with a simple but powerful goal: to inspire children to love nature, care about biodiversity, and understand the environmental challenges we face.
+She founded Dear Earth with a simple but powerful goal: to inspire people to love nature, care about biodiversity, and understand the environmental challenges we face.
 Rather than viewing these issues with fear, she believes young people should feel empowered to take action – because even the smallest hands can help shape a healthier planet.